yoitsrell/bs-paint/README.md

 We'll be checking the state of those three things as the user interacts with them.
 Pay attention to the logical flow of the app, and if you need to see Colin's version for logical flow reference, it's at [bs-paint.surge.sh](https://bs-paint.surge.sh).

 Did you notice how all three sections listed above have `.color-${n}` classes on them or their elements?
-That brings us to the CSS, which has... none of those classes.
-You can pick your own colors and define them using those classes, or even rename the classes to match the colors if you want.
-You'll need at least four of them, and one for a blank color, but you can have as many colors as you want.
+That brings us to the CSS, which has, those classes, but no actual colors for them.
+Put some code in there to give each color a background-color, but keep the same name.
+That way we can change what `color-3` is any time we want, without having to change the name throughout the code from `purple` to `mauve`.
+Additionally, this drives home that we're not changing CSS directly... just classes!

-Now on to the real meat of it: the JavaScript.
+Once you've got those colors defined, we're on to the real meat of it: the JavaScript.

 ### BS Paint's JavaScript